Scouting in North West England: Tatton Park Campsite

 Located in the secure parkland of a National Trust property, it is ideal for water-based activities as it has access via a private jetty to Tatton Mere.
-The campsite has several large grassed camping areas bordering an open activity field with easy access to water points and three smaller woodland sites.
+The campsite has several large grassed camping areas bordering an open activity field with access to water points and three smaller woodland sites.
 Wood burning is permitted using the altar fires provided and in the campfire circle, which has rustic seating provided.

 There is no "overnight" indoor accommodation, but there is one building, which is equipped with stainless steel commercial kitchen appliances and facilities, crockery and cutlery for 50 people is provided.
-The activity room is well lit and can seat up to approximately 50 people for meals.
-Well-maintained DDA compliant toilets, and showers serve visitors.
+The activity room can seat up to approximately 50 people for meals.
+Toilets and showers serve visitors.

 Forest Camp Activity Centre

 This large wooded camp can accommodate over 1000 in a range of sites from large open fields to small clearings.
 The toilet blocks have hot water and showers, and are equipped with special needs facilities.

 There are two buildings that can be hired, each sleeps 24 residents in a combination of room sizes.
-The 'George Begg' building boasts central heating and an excellently equipped stainless steel kitchen with commercial appliances, large fridge and freezer.
+The 'George Begg' building has central heating and a stainless steel kitchen with commercial appliances, large fridge and freezer.
 The 'Lakeview' building has heating throughout, the kitchen has a selection of appliances and is better suited to more reserved catering demands.
 Both kitchens have crockery and cutlery provided for 50 people.